perltidy/perltidy/docs/eos_flag.md

 the output string.
 So the source string was in a different storage mode than the output string, and a direct comparison was not meaningful.

-This problem is an unintentional result of the historical evolution of perltidy and needs to be fixed.
+This problem is an unintentional result of the historical evolution of perltidy.

 The same problem occurs if the destination is an array rather than a string, so for simplicity we can limit this discussion to string destinations, which are more common.

-## How will the problem be fixed?
+## How has the problem been fixed?

-A fix is being phased in over a couple of steps.
+A fix was phased in over a couple of steps.
 The first step was to introduce a new flag in in version 20220217.
 The new flag is **--encode-output-strings**, or **-eos**.
 When this is set, perltidy will fix the specific problem mentioned above by doing an encoding before returning.